-Note: Some administrations are of the view that the pfd mask to protect terrestrial services from emissions from space stations should only be included in Annex 2 of the Resolution along with the methodology for compliance in the frequency band 27.5-29.5 GHz.

 Reasons: APT Members agreed to remove the pfd values for 27.5-29.5GHz in Table 21-4 in Article 21.
 APT Members are of the view that the pfd mask to protect terrestrial services from emissions from space stations should be included in Annex 2 of the Resolution.

 APPENDIX 4 (REV.WRC-19)